hashicorp/terraform-provider-azurerm/website/docs/r/bot_channel_slack.markdown

 page_title: "Azure Resource Manager: azurerm_bot_channel_slack"
 sidebar_current: "docs-azurerm-resource-bot-channel-slack"
 description: |-
-  Manages a Bot Channel for Slack.
+  Manages a Slack integration for a Bot Channel
 ---

 # azurerm_bot_connection

-Manages a Bot Channel for Slack.
+Manages a Slack integration for a Bot Channel

 ~> **Note** A bot can only have a single Slack Channel associated with it.